- According to Deloitte Canada, 70% of consumers use some form of digital research before buying insurance.

 - The types of coverage within an auto policy and the insurer’s customer service and claims-handling record are key factors to weigh when choosing a policy.

 Imagine you were looking to purchase a new mobile phone.
 Would you buy the first device you saw on offer from one retailer at any price without knowing all its features or comparing it and its cost to other devices available through other retailers?
 Chances are you would not.
 You would likely shop around to see what your options are.

-Yet, that same level of consumer diligence is not as common when it comes to purchasing auto insurance.
+Yet, that same level of consumer diligence is not as common when purchasing auto insurance.
 Why?
-Shopping around enables consumers to ensure they’re getting the best auto insurance price as well as discovering discounts for which they may qualify.
+Shopping around enables consumers to ensure they are getting the best auto insurance price as well as discovering discounts for which they may qualify.
 The cost of auto insurance policies can vary by hundreds of dollars, depending on which insurer you choose.

 Choosing a policy that fits your budget is sensible.
-But it shouldn’t be your only consideration.
-The types of coverage within an auto policy, as well as the insurer’s customer service and claims-handling record, are also important factors to weigh.
+But it should not be your only consideration.
+The types of coverage within an auto policy and the insurer’s customer service and claims-handling record are also important factors to weigh.